walderrama/multiadsl-iptables/ReadMe.md

  The eth interface order is,

-eth0 is for LAN use
-eth1 and eth2 are the adsl WAN connections
+eth0 and eth1 are for LAN use ; eth2 and eth3 are the adsl WAN connections

  have fun